-[Disclosure in Accordance with the Principles of the Corporate Governance Code] Updated Below descriptions are based on the Corporate Governance Code revised in June 2021 (same as above).
+[Disclosure in Accordance with the Principles of the Corporate Governance Code] Updated

 [Principle 1-4 : Strategic Holdings]

 As a company that creates useful "contexts" for the world, we sometimes hold our shares for the purpose of collaborating with various companies based on long-term, stable strategic alliances.
 In examining our strategic shareholdings, we examine them in detail to determine whether or not they will contribute to the enhancement of our corporate value over the medium to long term through the strengthening of relationships and the creation of synergies, and we consult with the Board of Directors when necessary, including the sale of shares.
 When exercising the voting rights of our policy-holding shares, we exercise them in an appropriate manner after comprehensively considering whether or not they will contribute to improving the medium- to long-term corporate value of the issuing company and the Company.